 Looking for local telephone service?
 Sorry, we don't offer that.
 For telephone

-service in your home or business, we recommend VoIP.ms and
+service in your home or business, we unofficially recommend

 Los Angeles Telephone History

 The first company to offer telephone service to the public in the Los Angeles area

 The Los Angeles Telephone Company began offering service in 1879, just one year after the very first

 telephone exchange in North America in New Haven, Connecticut, in January, 1878.

 The Los Angeles Telephone Company originally started with seven